nlkl/Optional/README.md

 Optional forces you to consider both cases, that is if a value is present or not.
 Therefore, there is no way to simply force a retrieval of the value (although you can of course implement one yourself).

-Firstly, it is possible to check if a value is actually present on an option:
+Firstly, it is possible to check if a value is actually present:

 ```csharp
 var hasValue = option.HasValue;